 December

 Whales: Whale watching from Dondra in the South is perfect.
-There is 95% chances of spotting Sperm Whales and great chances of spotting Blue Whales as their migration path is just off Dondra Point.
+There is a 95% chance of spotting Sperm Whales and a great chance of spotting Blue Whales, as their migration path is just off Dondra Point.

 Dolphin watching: Dolphins are still frolicking off the shores in Kalpitaya.